6.1 Summarize Data

 select().
 The following are some sample codes:

-A standard marketing problem is customer segmentation.
+Let us use a standard marketing problem, customer segmentation, to illustrate how to summarize data.
 It usually starts with designing survey and collecting data.
 Then run a cluster analysis on the data to get customer segments.
 Once we have different segments, the next is to understand how each group of customer look like by summarizing some key metrics.
 For example, we can do the following data aggregation for different segments of clothes customers.

 ## Conspicuous Price Quality Style ## Age 42.00 60.00 35.00 24.00 ## FemalePct 0.32 0.45 0.47 0.81 ## HouseYes 0.86 0.94 0.34 0.27 ## store_exp 4990.00 501.00 301.00 200.00 ## online_exp 4898.00 205.00 2013.00 1962.00 ## store_trans 10.90 6.10 2.90 3.00 ## online_trans 11.10 3.00 16.00 21.10